Projects

 Personal Project

-As a fun side project, I made this notecard dispenser for a friend.
-I used Inventor to design the dispenser, which could hold about 100 notecards.
-All the white pieces were 3D printed out of PLA, and the springs were stolen from an old notebook I had lying around.
+As a fun side project, I made this little notecard dispenser.
+I designed it to hold about 100 notecards, and focused on a cheap, simple design.
+I made a complete CAD model in Inventor before 3D printing the white pieces out of PLA.
+I stole the springs from an old notebook I had and glued the box together.

 Wordle App